jplummer01/intelligent-app-workshop/docs/wksp/05-agent-framework-workshop/lesson5.md

-# Lesson 5: Sequential Workflows with Multiple Agents
+# Lesson 5: Multi-Agent Orchestration with OpenTelemetry

-This lesson demonstrates sequential orchestration where multiple specialized agents work together in a defined sequence to analyze a complete investment portfolio.
+This lesson demonstrates sequential orchestration where multiple specialized agents work together in a defined sequence to analyze a complete investment portfolio, while implementing comprehensive OpenTelemetry tracing for observability.

+## Prerequisites

+1. **Install AI Toolkit for VS Code**:
+   - Open Visual Studio Code
+   - Go to Extensions (Ctrl+Shift+X)
+   - Search for "AI Toolkit"
+   - Install the **AI Toolkit** extension by Microsoft
+   - Restart VS Code if needed

+2. **Configure AI Toolkit Tracing**:
+   - Open the **AI Toolkit** panel in VS Code
+   - Navigate to the **Tracing** section
+   - Click **Start Collector** to start the local OTLP trace collector
+   - The collector will start listening on `http://localhost:4317` (gRPC) and `http://localhost:4318` (HTTP)

+## Getting Started

 1. Switch to Lesson 5 directory: